rockettheme/docs/Docs/joomla/templates/hadron/particle_joomla.md

 ---
-title: Lexicon: Joomla Articles Particle
+title: Hadron: Joomla Articles Particle
-description: Your Guide to Recreating Elements of the Lexicon Demo for Joomla
+description: Your Guide to Recreating Elements of the Hadron Demo for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/lexicon:Lexicon
+breadcrumb: /joomla:Joomla/!templates:Templates/hadron:Hadron

 ---